Knowledge Hub

 Anti-dilution protection

-SAFEs and convertible notes are often issued with a valuation cap meaning early-stage investors get a better price per share than investors in later rounds, and an in-built protection against dilution.
-It is crucial as a founder to calculate how much your ownership stake may be diluted in future financing rounds before agreeing on a valuation cap.
+SAFEs and CLNs are often issued with a valuation cap meaning early-stage investors get a better price per share than investors in later rounds, and an in-built protection against dilution.
+It is crucial as a founder to calculate how much your ownership stake may be diluted in future financing rounds before agreeing on a valuation cap, which is where the cap table comes in.

 Some convertible notes and SAFEs are also issued on a ‘most favoured nation’ basis that will allow investors to inherit any more favourable terms that are offered to subsequent investors.